 Corneal transplant surgery is the most commonly performed transplant surgery in the United States – approximately 40,000 individuals undergo the procedure every year.

 Corneal tissue comes from an eye bank that receives donor tissue.
 Unlike other transplants, the corneal graft does not need to go through an extensive typing procedure in order to match donor and host.
-Donor corneal tissue is selected by factors such as: donor’s age and cause of death; duration between the death and transplant; presence of donor eye diseases such as AIDS, syphilis or hepatitis; and previous eye surgery.
+Donor corneal tissue is selected by factors such as: the donor’s age and cause of death; duration between the death and transplant; the presence of donor eye diseases such as AIDS, syphilis, or hepatitis; and previous eye surgery.

 Recovery from corneal transplant surgery generally takes six months to a year depending on wound healing time, refraction changes and corneal astigmatism.